 The more significant furnishings of the church may quite quickly be described.
 The nave S. wall has two tomb recesses towards the east, one outside and one in, both with roll mouldings with fillets above and nameless effigies beneath.
 The chancel S. wall has an external monument in line with the sanctuary, with an architectural surround featuring putti above and below, commemorating Vincent Wing, who died in 1776.
 The font, in the west end of the nave, must surely be a survival from an earlier Norman church, and consists of a large square bowl, slightly bevelled towards the ground, with carved lozenges on the sides.

-An interesting footnote is that the nineteenth century “peasant poet”, John Clare (1793 – 1864) who wrote so evocatively of the pre-Enclosure countryside between Peterborough and Stamford in particular, was married in this church in 1820, to Martha Turner, “sweet Patty of the Vale”.
+An interesting footnote is that the nineteenth century 'peasant poet', John Clare (1793 – 1864) who wrote so evocatively of the pre-Enclosure countryside between here and Peterborough, was married in this church in 1820, to Martha Turner, 'sweet Patty of the Vale'.
 It was ultimately an unhappy match, but given Clare’s deep level of introspection and delicate mental state that tended ever more towards anxiety and hypochondria, it was probably bound to be so.